 - Participants register exclusively online, and all further event updates are sent via email and/or are posted on social media

-- Run packs are now posted out in a recyclable paper envelope, replacing the plastic packaging used in previous years
+- Run packs are posted out in a recyclable paper envelope

 - Your personalised run number included is made from firstron material which is recyclable, however the timing chip attached is currently not, so this will need to be removed before recycling the rest.

 - Each runner has been supplied with a blue drawstring bag in their race pack.
 Thank you to feedback from our previous events, these bags are now made from recyclable material (sugarcane with a cotton rope handle) and we encourage you to keep and reuse your bag after the event.